Jonathan O'Dea: Political career

 On 18 October 2010, the Liberal Party announced that O'Dea had been endorsed as the party's candidate for Davidson ahead of the 2011 state election.
-O'Dea was elected with a swing of 13.8 per cent and won the seat with 86.5 per cent of the vote on a two party preferred basis.
+O'Dea was elected with a swing of 13.8 per cent and won the seat with 86.5 per cent of the vote on a two-party preferred basis.
 His main competitor was Labor's Mathew Gilliland.
 In 2015, O'Dea was re-elected with 78.8 per cent of the vote on a two party preferred basis, a swing 4.1 per cent against him, defeating the Green's David Sentinella.
 In 2019, O'Dea was again re-elected with 75.2 per cent of the vote on a two party preferred basis, a swing 3.7 per cent against him, defeating the Green's Felicity Davis.

 On 28 March 2015, O'Dea was appointed as Parliamentary Secretary for Tourism and Major Events.
 In April 2016, Premier Baird conferred the additional title of Parliamentary Secretary for Trade and Investment.
 After the change in Premier to Gladys Berejiklian, he was appointed Parliamentary Secretary to the Premier and Treasurer.
 At the 2019 state election, O'Dea suffered a small swing against him, but was still re-elected with a majority of 75.2 percent against the Greens, making Davidson the safest Liberal seat in Sydney.
 Following the election, Premier Berejiklian nominated Mr O'Dea as the 40th Speaker of the Legislative Assembly, succeeding Shelley Hancock.
 The NSW Parliament Legislative Assembly subsequently elected Mr O'Dea as Speaker on 7 May 2019.
 In line with established parliamentary tradition, Mr O'Dea was ceremonially ‘dragged’ to the Speaker's chair by Premier Berejiklian and Planning Minister, Rob Stokes.

-Personal life

-O'Dea resides in the suburb of Lindfield with his wife Jacqueline and their four children.
+He stood down at the 2023 New South Wales state election, and was succeeded by Liberal candidate Matt Cross.